smartstock-africa/clinic/README.md

 1. **Spacing** </br>
    Spaces are defined in the multiples of 4px.
-2. **Colour** </br>
+2. **Color** </br>
-   The overall UI will take a dark color but can be changed to a light theme.
-The primary color will be a blue color for the buttons.
+   The overall UI will take a dark color and the text will have an opposing white color.
+The primary color will be a blue color that will stylize the buttons.
 3. **Typography**</br>
    I will use the **Figtree** font for regular and button texts, **Jost** Font for headings and **Inconsolata** Font for the numbers.

 ### ACCESSIBILITY

 1. All images will be tagged with the alt attribute to add definitions to them.
 2. Inputs will be focus-able by pressing the **Tab** key.

+### WHERE I USED AI IN THIS SECTION
+I used AI to ask how to make <div>s focusable with the Tab key and run functions on Enter.
+It suggested I place a tabindex="0" on each div and add a custom class name in order to distinguish them from the generic div elements.